Jevan2004/DogAdoptionApp/README.md

 * See the file with all dogs
 * See a chart with how many dogs are by breed

-The data app can be save in Text, CSV or HTML files
+The data about the dogs and adopted dogs can be saved in Text, CSV or HTML files